ErikBuer/CircuitSim.jl/docs/src/rf_components.md

 # RF Components Reference

-This document provides an overview of the RF components available in CircuitTypes.jl.
+This document provides an overview of the RF components available in CircuitSim.jl.

 ## Quality Factor Components